Student Credit Cards

 A student credit card functions like a regular credit card, but generally have lower credit limits and a fee structure to match.

 • Credit limit: Student credit cards often have lower credit limits than standard credit cards to help manage spending.
+Some of the easy approval credit cards are most applicable to students.

 • Fees: Many student credit cards have lower fees or no annual fees to make them more accessible to students.